 Attracting new leases will require a point-of-contact for tenants from advertising to ongoing rent and maintenance.
 Usually manageable with a small number of units, this can quickly get intimidating if you have a multi-family property — or even if you have a full-time job.
 Don’t be afraid to call in help when you need it.

-A property owner maximize the return on investment by dealing with many of these issues for one price, taking you out of the equation entirely.
+A property management company can help property owner maximize the return on investment by dealing with many of these issues for one price, taking you out of the equation entirely.

 You can also look for solutions that outsource just part of the rental property labor.
 If you’re handy with a hammer but hate paperwork, consider hiring a property manager or accountant.
 If maintenance isn’t your deal, you may want an on-call handyman instead.
 Customize a solution that maximizes your time and investment.